-You’ve got your database, you’ve added the information.
+You’ve got your collection, you’ve added the information.
 Now it’s time to head back to your canvas and add the elements that need to be dynamic.

 Making elements dynamic

-First, add all the elements that you need to create your dynamic page.
-Once you have your framework, you can connect the elements to the database.
+First, add all the elements that you need to create your CMS page.
+Once you have your framework, you can connect the elements to the collection.

 In our screenshot below, we’re keeping it simple (as it’s just for demonstration purposes).

 Add a div block.
 Go to settings and connect the collection (Blog).
 This adds an amount of containers that’s equal to the added items.

 Add a heading and in the settings, connect the corresponding field, also named data key (Name)